 In particular, DDRS management is responsible for overseeing both the development of the business and the adherence to regulations.
 DDRS management is represented by the DDRS Senior Officer and the CCO.
 The DDRS Senior Officer oversees the development of DDRS' business and ensures business objectives are achieved by implementing relevant projects.
-The CCO in consultation with the DDRS Board and DDRS Senior Officer, is responsible for developing and enforcing policies and procedures to reasonably ensure compliance with DDRS' legal/regulatory obligations.
-The responsibilities and projects undertaken by the DDRS Senior Officer and CCO are documented in the DDRS compliance report which is submitted to MAS and ASIC annually.
+The CCO, in consultation with the DDRS Board and DDRS Senior Officer, is responsible for developing and enforcing policies and procedures to reasonably ensure compliance with DDRS' legal/regulatory obligations.

 DDRS' management also takes part in the DTCC enterprise-wide goal setting and evaluation process.
-This is a formal documented process implemented across all group companies.
+This is a formal documented process implemented across all of the DTCC group companies.